harrypujianto/Veritrans-Codeigniter/README.md

-Veritrans Codeigniter library
+Midtrans Codeigniter library
 =======================================================
-Veritrans :heart: CI!
+MIdtrans :heart: CI!

+Veritrans now is Midtrans

 This is the all new Codeigniter client library for Veritrans 2.0.
-Visit [https://www.veritrans.co.id](https://www.veritrans.co.id) for more information about the product and see documentation at [http://docs.veritrans.co.id](http://docs.veritrans.co.id) for more technical details.
+Visit [https://www.midtrans.com](https://www.veritrans.co.id) for more information about the product and see documentation at [http://docs.midtrans.com](http://docs.veritrans.co.id) for more technical details.

+###What's new?
+SNAP! for technical info Visit [https://snap-docs.midtrans.com](https://snap-docs.midtrans.com)

 ### Requirements
 The following plugin is tested under following environment: